owncloud/client/doc/dev/sync-algorithm.md

 This is a technical description of the synchronization (sync) algorithm used by the ownCloud client.

-The sync algorithm is the thing that looks at the local tree, sync journal and remote tree and decides which steps need to be taken to bring the two trees into synchronization.
+The sync algorithm is the thing that looks at the local and remote file system trees and the sync journal and decides which steps need to be taken to bring the two trees into synchronization.
 It's different from the propagator, whose job it is to actually execute these steps.

 Definitions